MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 `-nodeAgentAuthorizerPort`

 The TCP/IP port number that nodeagents should use for their authorization port.
-Defaults to 45001
+Defaults to 45001.

 `-clusterRoleName`

-This specifies the name to use when creating cloudagent as a generic service within the failover cluster.
+This specifies the name to use when creating cloudagent as a generic service within the cluster.
 This defaults to a unique name with a prefix of ca- and a guid suffix (for example: “ca-9e6eb299-bc0b-4f00-9fd7-942843820c26”)

 `-skipHostLimitChecks`